 - Brown Butter – Melting down butter and toasting the milk fats transforms butter into liquid gold.
 It gives it a rich amber color and a nutty flavor, enhancing any dessert it touches.
 This is just one small piece of this recipe that makes it so dang good!
 To learn more about brown butter, see my brown butter guide.

 - Espresso Powder – Instant espresso is often used in chocolate recipes as it helps intensify the chocolate flavor.
 With dark chocolate, it enhances that deep and rich flavor without turning it bitter.
-One tablespoon is used to intensify these brownies and take them from homemade to gourmet.
+One to two teaspoons is used to intensify these brownies and take them from homemade to gourmet.

 - Whole Wheat Flour – The real differentiator here is the flour.
 I used Bob’s Red Mill Whole Wheat Flour for two reasons.
 1: It’s stone ground, meaning it retains all of its nutrition value while also creating a fine granule – unlike most whole wheat flours that tend to be a bit grainy.
 2: As opposed to all purpose flour, whole wheat flour lends a more delicate texture.
 It’s higher in protein content, but the whole grains within the flour slow gluten formation, making these brownies extra fudgy and tender.
 Not only does it change the texture, but it also adds a more nutty flavor which pairs perfectly with the brown butter and dark chocolate.